 Putting my degrees and experiences to use, I’ve written news and travel features for publication since 2003, when I got my start writing a weekly column for the Nashua Telegraph.
 I currently work as an Associate Director of Communications at Dartmouth College.

 Searching for Saffron is my first published work of fiction.
-I’m currently working on my second novel, Truth be Told.
+I’m currently seeking literary representation for my second novel, Truth Be Told, while plugging away at a new work in progress.